duarteocarmo/duarteocarmo.com/content/posts/11-open-source-contribution.markdown

 The next step was to understand how I could possibly start changing the documentation of the project.
 Thankfully, JupyterLab has a [great guide](https://github.com/jupyterlab/jupyterlab/blob/master/CONTRIBUTING.md) on how to contribute to documentation.

-I basically needed to create a `.rst` (reStructured text) file where I explained how a user could export their notebook into a presentation.
-A `.rst` file is pretty similar to a markdown file that then gets rendered into an html page (using something called [sphinx](http://www.sphinx-doc.org/en/stable/)).
+I basically needed to create a `.rst` (restructured text) file where I explained how a user could export their notebook into a presentation.
+A `.rst` file is pretty similar to a markdown file that then gets rendered into an HTML page (using something called [sphinx](http://www.sphinx-doc.org/en/stable/)).
 Here is a screenshot of me editing the file and previewing my changes.
 <br/>
 <br/>
 <center>